NoahNaiman/Fundamentals/README.md

 larger structures for two main reasons:

 1. It makes reading my work less cluttered.
-2. As this was a project to deeply learn fundamentals, I felt that every structure deserved its own file.
-From the simplest Node to the most complex Trees, I wanted to give each structure the respect it deserves.
+2. As this was a project to deeply learn fundamentals, I wanted to give each structure the respect it deserves by putting it in its own file.

 ### Node
 A basic Node class to hold generic comparable Data.<br>